DLA-PSU/personal-site-template/README.md

      → Your site will be at `https://your-username.github.io/`
-   - **For a project site**: Name it anything (e.g. `my-portfolio`) → Your site will be at `https://your-username.github.io/repository-name/`
+   - **For a project site**: Name it anything (e.g. `my-portfolio`) → Your site will be at `https://your-username.github.io/repository-name/` → ie. this site is `https://dla-psu.github.io/personal-site-template/` because it is a project within the DLA-PSU initiatives
 4. Set it to **Public**
 5. Click **"Create repository"**

-GitHub will copy all files to your new repo.
+GitHub will copy all files to your new repo in a couple of minutes.
 Then you can edit them with your own information.

-**Enable GitHub Pages after copying:**
+**Enable GitHub Pages after copying to deploy/publish the site:**

-1. Go to **Settings** in your new repository
+1. Go to **Settings** in your new repository (left, on the top bar navigation)
-2. Click **Pages** on the left side
+2. Click **Pages** on the left side menu
 3. Under "Source", select **GitHub Actions**
 4. Your site will be live in 2–3 minutes